Eastern Oregon is cowboy country and rodeo is an important part of our local heritage.

 Baker County hosts a number of rodeos each year attracting some of the top bull and bronc riding cowboys in the nation.
 If you're a rodeo fan these are some of the best in in Oregon.

-The Hells Canyon Junior Rodeo typically the second weekend in July in Halfway, is a fun filled weekend for aspiring cowboys and cowgirls of all ages.
+The Hells Canyon Junior Rodeo kicks off the Baker County Rodeo Season on Fathers Day weekend in Halfway, is a fun filled weekend for aspiring cowboys and cowgirls of all ages.
 The Hell's Canyon Junior Rodeo is sponsored by Hell's Canyon Riders, a non-profit organization promoting the development of youth rodeo contestants in the spirit of fair competition and good sportsmanship and is open to contestants up to age 18.

 Baker County's premier rodeo event is the annual Baker Bronc and Bull Riding the third weekend in July at the Baker County Fairgrounds in Baker City.
 Part of the Challenge of Champions Tour, this event features some of the best cowboys and meanest, toughest stock in the sport in a two day event that'll keep you coming back year after year.
 Friday night is all bronc riding and Saturday is all bull riding.

 The Baker County rodeo season continues through Labor Day weekend with the Baker County Fair and Panhandle Rodeo in Halfway.
 This ICA sanctioned rodeo starts Saturday evening and continues through the weekend with great rodeo action Sunday and Monday.
 The ranch style bronc riding and mule chariot roping are highlight events here,

 The Baker County rodeo season wraps up with the Last Hoorah Ranch Rodeo and Carl Wendt Memorial Bronc Riding.